EPCCed/eidf-docs/docs/storage/faq.md

 - CephFS Shared Storage is not accessible from the EIDF GPU Service
 - S3 is not accessible from the Cerebras processing unit.

-In general CephFS Shared Storage or S3, except for the above, are sharable across EIDF.
-S3 is additionally sharable outside EIDF infrastructure.
+## I want to share make my data available to outside EIDF, what storage should I use?

+The Data Publishing Service provides public read access for data to be shared outside of the EIDF infrastructure.

+S3 storage is sharable outside EIDF infrastructure.
+The EIDF S3 service is accessible from anywhere in the world via S3-compatible workflows.
+General purpose usage outside of EIDF is documented on [Amazon's S3 documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html).

-## I want to use the VM service and possibly others, for lots of data (TBs) task
+## What storage should I use if I want to use the VM service and possibly others, for lots of data (TBs) task?

 You should use the CephFS Shared Storage.
 We do not recommend using large, specific attached storage for VMs.
 This type of storage is not sharable between machines in the EIDF and relies on the same underlying system.